nanafox/gofetch/README.md

 # A Simple Go HTTP Client

 This package aims to simplify HTTP requests by wrapping around the `net-http` package.
-This is a hobby project to see how the Go language.
+This is a hobby project to explore HTTP clients in Go.

 ## Installation